seanox/roundup/README.md

 # Changes (Change Log)
-## 1.1.0 20190731 (summary of the current version)
+## 2.0.0 2022xxxx (summary of the upcoming version)
+BR: Review: Optimizations and corrections
+BR: Wording: Optimizations and corrections
-BF: Session: Correction in resuming a session
+BR: Session: Correction in continuation
-BF: Correction in the use of preg_quote
+BR: Session: Correction of the repeated analysis of the last mail
-CR: Output: KEEP for mails found by NOTHING has been removed
+CR: License: Changed to Apache License Version 2.0
-CR: Filter: Enhancement of the syntax to continue lines with '...'
+CR: Filter: Optimization of syntax
-CR: Configuration: Update to use anonymous examples
-CR: Decoder Multipart: Change alias for non-text content
-CR: Project: Uniform use of ./LICENSE and ./CHANGES
-CR: Project: Automatic update of the version in README.md
-CR: Build: Harmonization when updating the version
+CR: Build: Releases are now only available on the release page
-CR: Filter: Headers can now be filtered in raw format and decoded

 [Read more](https://raw.githubusercontent.com/seanox/roundup/master/CHANGES)